kanr/DockerForIot/template/md/sidebar/PITCHME.md

 @snapend

 @snap[east]
-Native Docker can be installed and ran on the Raspberry Pi
+Native Docker can be installed <br>and run on the Raspberry Pi
 @snapend

 @snap[north-east template-note text-gray]